 Read on our full review of the phone to see how will the Nokia 6.1 Plus stack up against its competitors in this category.

-Remember the days when Nokia used to manufacture the most rugged phones out there?
+Remember the days when Nokia would manufacture the most rugged phones out there?
 Well, those days aren’t over.
-The Nokia 6.1 Plus is a well built sturdy phone that has not only a well-built, sturdy design and a comfortable grip but also looks premium in hand.
+The Nokia 6.1 Plus is a well-built smartphone that has not only provides a comfortable grip but also looks premium in hand.

-Nokia 6.1 Plus shows off an all-glass design extravagantly but not a point where it becomes overkill.
-A metal frame is encased in between.
+The smartphone shows off an all-glass design encasing a metal frame in-between that gives it a premium look.
 We had the Blue color for review, which looks absolutely stunning.
 Though you cannot tell much difference in the Black and the Blue colors while being indoors, the color of the metal frame, however, gives it away.

-The back of the device is home to a fingerprint sensor, a dual camera setup vertically stacked in the top left corner and Nokia and Android One brandings.
+The back of the device is home to a fingerprint sensor, a dual-camera setup that is vertically stacked in the top left corner, and Nokia and Android One brandings.